 Management agents without experience in Kansas may be required to meet separate requirements through KHRC’s Compliance Department.

-Determined at full application.
+Determined at full application and may be a post-award documentation requirement.

 4. General Contractor

 For General Contractors with an Identity of Interest with a Principal, a Contractor’s Cost Certification will be required at the time of project cost certification.
+An Identity of Interest is generally a preexisting connection between the property's buyer and seller(s), such as a family or a business relationship.

 A post-award documentation requirement.